Downtown Kansas City at:

 - Union Station

-Live performance on Saturday, August 24th at 3pm at Union Station East Plaza adjacent to the KC Streetcar Stop
+Live performance was on Saturday, August 24th, 2019 at 3pm at Union Station East Plaza adjacent to the KC Streetcar Stop

 This work act like a microscope, directing attention towards overlooked and mundane locals within Kansas City.
 The videos generate a conceptual feedback loop by documenting and describing the City’s history, architectural features, and inhabitants while simultaneously inhabiting and becoming new virtual history and architecture.